-- 50 (54%) resulted in the disclosure return requiring amendment - 35 returns (38%) required amendment to the reported total value of receipts - 32 returns (34%) required amendment to the reported total value of payments - 12 returns (13%) required amendment to the reported total value of debts - 31 returns (33%) required amendment to the details of individual receipts, either by correcting the details disclosed or adding receipts not included on the return - 6 returns (6%) required amendment to the details of outstanding debts, either by correcting the details disclosed or adding debts not included on the return.
+- 45 (70 per cent) resulted in the disclosure return requiring amendment - 29 returns (45 per cent) required amendment to the reported total value of receipts - 28 returns (44 per cent) required amendment to the reported total value of payments - 24 returns (37.5 per cent) required amendment to the reported total value of debts - 32 returns (50 per cent) required amendment to the details of individual receipts, either by correcting the details disclosed or adding receipts not included on the return - 20 returns (31 per cent) required amendment to the details of outstanding debts, either by correcting the details disclosed or adding debts not included on the return.

 The AEC's policy is to support, wherever reasonably possible, those who are required to comply so that they can meet their compliance obligations to disclose fully and accurately as required under Part XX.
-Therefore, where the AEC forms a view, based on its analysis of documents provided under s.316(2A) that any errors contained in the financial returns are unlikely to have been deliberately made, the AEC wrote to the relevant party agent or financial controller highlighting the errors and suggested that they should consider lodging a request under s.319A(2) to amend the disclosure return in order to correct the identified errors and/or omissions.
+Therefore, where the AEC forms a view, based on its analysis of documents provided under s 316(2A) that there are errors contained in the financial returns, the AEC writes to the relevant party agent or financial controller highlighting the errors and suggests that they should consider lodging a request under s 319A(2) to amend the disclosure return in order to correct the identified errors and/or omissions.

-Between 1 July 2011 and 1 April 2014 the AEC wrote to 50 party agents and financial controllers highlighting errors in financial returns lodged by them and suggesting that they consider lodging an amendment of the return pursuant to s.319A(2).
-As a result of the AEC's recommendations all 50 lodged an amended return under s.319A(2) which resulted in the Commission permitting each of the amended returns to be made in accordance with s.319A(4).
+Between 1 October 2014 and 31 March 2017 the AEC wrote to 45 party agents and financial controllers highlighting errors in financial returns lodged by them and suggesting that they consider lodging an amendment of the return pursuant to s 319A(2).
+As a result of the AEC's recommendations all lodged an amended return under s 319A(2) which resulted in the Electoral Commission permitting each of the amended returns to be made in accordance with s 319A(4).